hnky/pytorch-workshop/Lab 2 - Setup AML/readme.md

 ## Create a Azure Machine Learning Workspace

->To get started we need to setup a few resources in Azure.
-Please follow this [guide to setup your dev environment](../setup/dev-environment.md).
+To get started we need to setup a few resources in Azure.
+Please make sure you have an active Azure Subscription and completed [Lab 1](../Lab%201%20-%20Setup).

 ### Create a resource group

 The Azure Machine Learning workspace must be created inside a resource group.
 You can use an existing resource group or create a new one.
 To create a new resource group, use the following command.
-Replace  with the name to use for this resource group.
-Replace with the Azure region to use for this resource group:
+Replace "<resource-group-name>" with the name to use for this resource group.
+Replace with "<location>" the Azure region to use for this resource group:

 **Example name and location:**&#x20;